OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/sia/filter_stocks.md

 ---
 title: filter_stocks
-description: This page provides an in-depth look into the function 'filter_stocks' used for filtering stocks based on various parameters like country, sector, industry, and market cap, and excluding specific exchanges.
+description: "This page provides an in-depth look into the function 'filter_stocks'" used for filtering stocks based on various parameters like country, sector, industry, and market cap, and excluding specific exchanges.
 Understand the usage and benefits of this functionality in stock filtering.